toepoke/pAppwords/README.md

 There's two demos:

-1. The [Dialog Demo](https://toepoke.github.io/pAppwords/docs/dialog-demo.html) involves no installation other than installing the library.
+1. The [Auto Demo](https://toepoke.github.io/pAppwords/docs/auto-demo.html) has zero configuration.
-2. The [Validation Demo](https://toepoke.github.io/pAppwords/docs/validation-demo.html) shows how you can add your own validation if you prefer.
+2. The [Validation Demo](https://toepoke.github.io/pAppwords/docs/validation-demo.html) shows how you can configure how the plug-in behaves.

 # Credits